shinsenter/defer.js/docs/apis.md

 ### Defer.lazy : <code>boolean</code> \| <code>number</code>
 The `Defer.lazy` variable was added since v3.0.

-Setting `Defer.lazy=true` tells the library to delay executing deferred scripts until the user starts interacting with the page, regardless of the page load event.
+Setting `Defer.lazy=true` delays scripts until user interaction.

 Changing this variable will also affect the default value of the `waitForUserAction` argument in these functions: